Vang Vieng - The Backpacker's Haven

 - Always keep an eye on your tube when you stop to drink at the bars.
 There have been stories of tubes getting stolen by other backpackers wanting to get free rides on the river.
 You don’t want to be stranded there and lose your deposit.

 My Tubing Experience

 I went during the dry season, so there had been no rain and the water was so calm you could have fallen asleep while gently floating down the stream.
 Although the river was calm, it was actually pretty deep.
 I know this because halfway through the ride, my tube deflated.
-A gentle reminder that I should lose some weight, perhaps (I know it had nothing to do with my weight, but I couldn’t help feeling that way).
+A gentle reminder from the universe that I should lose some weight, perhaps.

 No wonder I thought I heard a soft hissing sound coming out of it.
 Then it started to deflate steadily, becoming more and more flaccid until what was left was nothing more than a limp piece of rubber.
 I decided not to panic or feel too embarrassed despite some of the other tourists looking amused at my predicament.

 This video was taken before my tube started to deflate:

 The guide was too far behind for me to alert him.
 Luckily, I had my partner with me, so I acted nonchalant and just hanged on to her tube until help arrived.
 I was so, so glad I was wearing a life vest.
 The guide finally saw me and swam over to exchange my tube with his.
 He then swam ahead and waited near the bar where he would help drag us to the riverbank.

 I don’t know if it was because we were late (we started at around 3 pm), but that was the only bar that was open on that day.
 We spent some time there, drinking and watching people doing the rope swing.
 I was surprised to see that they still allowed rope swings on the river, considering how many lives they had claimed before (you can read the story here).